phaustin/quantecon-example/book/docs/python_advanced_features.md

 Namespaces are great because they help us organize variable names.

-(Type `import this` at the prompt and look at the last item that\'s printed)
+(Type `import this` at the prompt and look at the last item that's printed)

 However, we do need to understand how the Python interpreter works with